The Wanaki Junior Practice Tee honors two pioneers of Wanaki Golf Course history.

 Proceeds from future Mens and Ladies Club events will be used to purchase equipment and range supplies for young Wanaki golfers.

-Beginning in the winter of 2020-2021, Wanaki Golf Course (Menomonee Falls, WI) will be starting a process of removing several trees on the golf course.
+Wanaki Golf Course (Menomonee Falls, WI) started removing several trees on the golf course.
 We expect this process to last throughout the winter.

 We will be removing trees on the golf course for the following reasons: